By now we all know what emojis are.

 The Instagram accounts we own used in this test:

 The Instagram accounts we don’t own:

-For the accounts we own, I will intentionally post updates to Instagram that both include and exclude emojis during a timespan of at least 1 month.
+During a time span of one month, we’ll post updates to Instagram that both include and exclude emojis during a timespan of at least 1 month.

 On the Instagram accounts we don’t own, we obviously won’t have any control of their posts.
 In these cases, we will draw data as far back as needed to have an even amount of posts with and without emojis to draw conclusions.

 These 5 different sets of data should bring us to a solid conclusion of the impact of emojis on Instagram posts.

 The Quintly Interaction Rate Calculation formula is quite interesting, and one I hadn’t seen before: